Ciutaku/test/README.md

 I wanted to create a C# replica, and realized in between that I could have done all of it using Selenium IDE.

 But this is not an assessment of me using the Selenium IDE.
-It wouldn't have proven I could written all of the code by hand in C#.
+It wouldn't have proven I could have written all of the code by hand in C#.

 I understand the concepts are the same yet the approach would be a bit different.
 I understand that, but I don't want to say I know how to use C#.